 Instead of relying on CO2 cartridges to inflate your tire, it’s a good idea to pack a portable air compressor like this one (check the Amazon price).
 It is strong enough to inflate your tire to 40 psi.
 With an air compressor, you’ll be sure to have air whenever you need it.
 If you rely on cartridges, you could use them all, then you’re stuck with nothing.
 A compressor is also handy for inflating your tire back up when transitioning from dirt riding, back to pavement.

 Oh, by the way, do not use a can of tire inflating fluid, like fix-a-flat, in your motorcycle tire.
-The liquid will throw off the tire’s balance causing it to wobble at hight speeds.
+The liquid will throw off the tire’s balance causing it to wobble at high speeds.

 5. Jump Starter or Battery Cables

 A portable battery jump starter is a very smart roadside repair gadget to pack in your saddle bags.
-Granted, they can be a bit heavy being a battery, but it can certainly get you out of a pinch if your battery dies.
-They make handy chargers for your electronics too, like your cell phone, GPS unit or table computer.
+Granted, they can be a bit heavy being a battery, but they can certainly get you out of a pinch if your battery dies.
+They make handy chargers for your electronics too, like your cell phone, GPS unit or tablet computer.
 Make sure you keep it fully charged throughout your trip so it will be ready when you need it.
 Read my review on Portable Jump Starters here.